aridjayarecipes/cutesrecipes.web.app/content/post/1851-recipe-of-ultimate-khoresht-e-fesenjan-pomegranate-stew-with-chicken-and-walnut.md

 - "1 tbs saffron water"
 - " olive oil"
 recipeinstructions:
-- "In a dry pan, over a low heat roast ground walnut, stir it frequently and don&#39;t leave it, because if it burns, taste will change.
+- "In a dry pan, over a low heat roast ground walnut, stir it frequently and don't leave it, because if it burns, taste will change.
 Roast it for about 8-10 minutes until it is golden."
 - "Then, add 2 cups of water or 2 chicken stock cubes.
 Cover the pot with lid and let it to cook on low heat for 5 minutes more."
 - "Heat a pan over medium heat, once hot, add chopped onions.
 Stirring occasionally.
 Cook it until soft."
 - "Add chicken pieces to onions with some turmeric, that will take away meat smell."